OpenWines/Ontology/1.0/Winegrower.md

 Current status: Proposal, RFC.
 Use [Github online editor to propose your changes](https://help.github.com/articles/editing-files-in-another-user-s-repository/).

+## The JSON-LD format choice

+The JSON-LD format choice was [motivated in this article](http://openwines.eu/data-formats.html).

+Proposing a JSON-LD format definition is compliant with both linked-data objectives, semantic web, and interoperability concerns, being a RDFa compatible format.

+Learn more about [JSON-LD](http://www.w3.org/TR/json-ld/) (full spec on W3C)

+[Schema.org](http://schema.org) already proposes a JSON-LD output for each entity it defines.

 ## Extending other ontologies

 Ontologies namespaces, such as [Schema.org](http://schema.org), provide a core, basic vocabulary for describing the kind of entities the most common web applications need.
 There is often a need for more specialized and/or deeper vocabularies, that build upon the core.
 [Schema.org](http://schema.org) extension mechanisms facilitate the creation of such additional vocabularies.